buildersoftio/andyx-docs/content/en/docs/get-started/run-andyx-docker.md

 2022-10-24 00:01:40  andyx   Information      |     Starting cluster for the first time 2022-10-24 00:01:40  andyx   Information      |     Initial configuration in process ...
 2022-10-24 00:01:41  andyx   Information      |     Initial configuration is done
-2022-10-24 00:01:41  andyx   Information      |     Background service for retention at system/connections/storage/events has been initiaized
+2022-10-24 00:01:41  andyx   Information      |     Retention service for system/connections/storage/events is been initiaized
-2022-10-24 00:01:41  andyx   Information      |     Background service for retention at system/connections/producer/events has been initiaized
+2022-10-24 00:01:41  andyx   Information      |     Retention service for system/connections/producer/events is been initiaized
-2022-10-24 00:01:41  andyx   Information      |     Background service for retention at system/connections/consumer/events has been initiaized
+2022-10-24 00:01:41  andyx   Information      |     Retention service for system/connections/consumer/events is been initiaized
 2022-10-24 00:01:41  andyx   Information      |     Andy X is ready
 ```